 That's a very short period of time within which to experience a mechanical problem.
 As a reputable company, Sears would probably want to work with you toward resolving a problem that materialized so soon after purchase.
 Ask if they have the means to elevate the issue to a higher level of tech...Read more »

 I've been driving across a vacant city lot for 30 years, a business came in and built their building going 10 feet into the easement of the alley.
 There was no notice when they were going to build this building and block my access into my garage.
-I am disabled and the situation of not being able to...
+I am disabled and the situation of not being...
 Read more »

 Your statement seems to indicate the following: You have a garage that opens into an alleyway.
 A business built a bulding that extends into the alleyway that blocks access to your access.
 Your access has previously included access through a vacant city lot for 30 years.
 It is a little unclear as...Read more »

 Bayview loan servicing acquired our property in 2016.
 It was originally inc,used in a bankruptcy it we stayed in the home paying the monthly payment.
 Later, I fell on financial struggles which cause me to get behind in my payments.
 A short while later I was approved for mortgage modification &...
 Read more »

 My husbands car got stolen back in September and was burnt when the police found it.
 Our insurance Geico, Totaled The car out to be $10,000 somewhere in that ball park.
 There’s gap insurance on the car...
 It’s been going on two months and they are finally finishing up the investigation but...
 Read more »

 The initial sale of the house is to the county for the back taxes.
 There is a period of time in which the owner of the property may redeem the property.
 You should contact an attorney immediately to determine (a) when the sale took place; (b) the exact period of redemption you have; (c) the...Read more »